Who We Are

 From cheering for our favourite drivers at the Calgary Stampede to hosting one of the cities most successful charity golf tournaments, The Country Hills Golf Club Charity Classic, the Big Hearted Mavericks are all about “having fun and making a difference”.

-Since purchasing our first chuckwagon tarp at the Calgary Stampede over 18 years ago the Big Hearted Mavericks have been built on the foundation of fun and friendship, focusing on the common goal of making a difference in the community in which we live.
+Since purchasing our first chuckwagon tarp at the 1999 Calgary Stampede the Big Hearted Mavericks have been built on the foundation of fun and friendship, focusing on the common goal of making a difference in the community in which we live.

 Founded as a not for profit society in 2000 under the name the Mavericks Chuckwagon Society, a group of 25 like- minded local businessmen have been dedicated to two objectives: actively engage in Children’s Charity Fundraising and having fun supporting the great sport of Chuckwagon Racing.